 Acrylic Polymers for Oral Insulin Delivery

 Acrylic polymers are synthetic mucoadhesive polymers, basically intended for oral drug delivery.
-Various technique used to generate Synthetic polymers are Nano precipitation, solvent evaporation, freeze–drying, spray drying of emulsions and supercritical fluid technology15.
-Methacrylic acid or acrylic acid are used as copolymerfor their pH-sensitive nature and ability to bind calcium, and poly (ethylene glycol) because of its ability to stabilize and protect proteins18.
+Various techniques used to generate synthetic polymers are Nano precipitation, solvent evaporation, freeze–drying, spray drying of emulsions and supercritical fluid technology15.
+Methacrylic acid or acrylic acid are used as copolymer because of their pH-sensitive nature and ability to bind calcium, and poly (ethylene glycol) because of its ability to stabilize and protect proteins18.

 Aerosolized Liposomes for Pulmonary Delivery of Insulin

-Pulmonary route for systemic delivery of peptides and proteins is paid more attention because it’s a non-invasive method of administrating insulin and hence valuable for the delivery of large molecular proteins14.This method is effective for both type 1(T1DM) and type 2 diabetes mellitus (T2DM)19.
+Pulmonary route for systemic delivery of peptides and proteins is paid more attention because it’s a non-invasive method of administrating insulin and it is valuable for the delivery of large molecular proteins14.This method is effective for both type 1(T1DM) and type 2 diabetes mellitus (T2DM)19.
 Generally lungs have large surface area (approximate about 100 square metres) and acts as an ideal target for insulin delivery20.

 Chitosan–zinc–insulin Complex

 Chitosan, a biodegradable polymer and a cationic polysaccharide, has been extensively known for the preparation of nanoparticles for oral controlled delivery.
-Chitosan derivatization of polymers that improve drug retention capability, provide improved permeation, enhanced mucoadhesion and sustained release of therapeutic agents8.
+Derivatization of chitosan polymers afford improvement in drug retention capability, provide improved permeation, enhanced mucoadhesion and sustained release of therapeutic agents8.

 MARKET STATUS OF ORAL INSULIN FORMULATIONS

-In the recent years, the oral dosage form development of insulin is at different clinical stages from pre-clinical testing to Phase II clinical trials21.
-Oralin has been successfully trailed in Type 1 and Type 2 diabetic patients and when the results were compare with subcutaneous injection it was find appropriate for controlling blood glucose level22.
+In the recent years, the oral dosage form of insulin is at different clinical stages of development from pre-clinical testing to Phase II clinical trials21.
+Oralin has been successfully tried in Type 1 and Type 2 diabetic patients and when the results were compare with subcutaneous injection it was find appropriate for controlling blood glucose level22.
 A remarkable progress has been reported in the recent past years for the delivery of insulin by non-invasive routes.
 Some of other hormonal drugs, such as calcitonin and vasopressin, are available in the form of intranasal sprays.
 The field of oral insulin delivery took an enormous step ahead with the approval of Exubera® from Pfizer and Nektar Therapeutics5.(Table 1)

 CONCLUSION

-An extensive number of people especially in developed countries are suffered from diabetes.
+An extensive number of people especially in developed countries suffered from diabetes.
 The pharmacotherapy for T1DM and T2DM treatment is subcutaneous injection of insulin.
 Discomfort, pain and local infection are the main reasons for patient non-compliance.
-On the other hand, if we develop oral dosage form of insulin formulation then we can improve patient acceptability.
-Painful administration and phobia from invasive routes have couragescientists to research new possible methods for oral insulin delivery.
+On the other hand, the development of oral dosage form of insulin formulation can improve patient acceptability.
+Painful administration and phobia from invasive routes have encourage scientists to research new possible methods for oral insulin delivery.

-Various barriers to insulin uptake by oral routes has its own set of advantages and disadvantages.
+Various barriers to insulin uptake by oral routes have its own set of advantages and disadvantages.
 Over the last few years, researchers have focused on oral insulin delivery.
-Although extensive human clinical studies are still the major requirement of oral insulin drug delivery and for the optimisation of physiochemical and pharmacokinetic parameters of insulin as drug carrier for diabetes treatment.
+Although, extensive human clinical studies are still the major requirement of oral insulin drug delivery and for the optimisation of physiochemical and pharmacokinetic parameters of insulin in drug carriers for diabetes treatment.

 REFERENCE